Accepting Block

 Red Block

 Red blocks are blocks in the DAG which are not well connected.
-A block is red if the number of blue blocks in it’s anticone is larger than k-cluster parameter.
+A block is red if the number of blue blocks in it’s anticone is larger than the k parameter.
 Red blocks are valid as they meet proof of work requirements.
 However, Kaspa’s consensus mechanism penalizes creation of red blocks.
 Red blocks are merged into the DAG, but rewards are not paid to the red block miner.
 Instead, rewards are paid to the miner of the merging blue block.
 In some cases, rewards are not paid for red blocks at all.

 See Also: Blue Block, Block Coloring